-The IP dashboard allows you to group the most relevant data collected by the selected Sensors for the selected IP address, block or group.
+IP dashboard allows you to group the most relevant data collected for the selected Sensor Interfaces and for the selected IP address, block or group.
 The configuration of IP dashboard does not apply to a particular IP address, block or group, and the changes you make will be visible for other IP dashboards as well.
-The operation of dashboards is described in the "Reports" Dashboards" chapter on page 50.
+The operation of dashboards is described in the "Reports " Dashboards" chapter on page 61.

-The configuration of Decoder Graph widget and IP Accounting widget is described by the following paragraphs.
+The configuration of the Decoder Graph widget and IP Accounting widget is described in the following paragraphs.